 In certain applications, especially designs utilizing only ceramic output capacitors, there may not be sufficient ripple magnitude available on the feedback pin for stable operation.
-In this case, an external circuit can be added to inject ripple voltage into the FB pin.
+In this case, an external circuit consisting of 2 resistors (R2 and R6) and 2 capacitors (C4 and C5) can be added to inject ripple voltage into the FB pin (See Figure 1).

 There are some specific considerations when selecting the RCC ripple injector circuit.
-For typical applications, the value of C4 can be selected as 0.1 μ F and approximate values for R2 and C5 can be determined using the following equations.
+For typical applications, use 4.99 k Ω for R6; the value of C4 can be selected as 0.1 μ F and approximate values for R2 and C5 can be determined using the following equations.